-The results of identifying the right personalities for the right roles in a business, strengthens unity and harmony and increases overall productivity and effectiveness, as well as retention.
+The results of identifying the right personalities for the right roles in a business, strengthens unity and harmony and increases overall productivity and effectiveness, as well as the retention of your people.

-There are many people that are not happy in the role they currently have because it doesn’t align with their particular personality strengths.
+There are many people that aren’t happy in their current role because it doesn’t align with their particular personality strengths.

 Are you in the right role?

 Where are you going?